Prominence-Aware Artifact Detection and Dataset for Image Super-Resolution: Artifact dataset

 Our dataset has a bias toward zero prominence (no or unnoticeable artifacts); the reason is that we seeded the masks with results from existing image-quality metrics poorly adapted to finding artifacts and from existing artifact-detection methods that lack the ability to differentiate between barely visible and highly visible artifacts.
 This bias has implications for objective evaluation, potentially skewing results, and can induce overfitting during model training---a concern we address in~\Cref{sec:weighting-loss}.

-The DeSRA dataset has a more even split, with a tendency toward middle-ground artifact prominence.
-Notably, even though artifacts in DeSRA underwent annotations in lab, almost half of them have a prominence below 50\%—that is, most viewers fail to notice them.
-This result confirms that binary masks are insufficient for accurate SR-artifact evaluation.
+The DeSRA dataset shows a more balanced distribution, centered around moderate artifact prominence.
+Notably, despite its lab annotations, almost half of them have a prominence below 50\%—that is, most viewers fail to notice them.
+This confirms that binary masks are insufficient for accurate SR-artifact evaluation.